 One of my absolute favorite cookies are Ma'moul.
 The soft, chewy, sweet date filling with the buttery outer crust just melts in your mouth.
 It is definitely, a favorite in our home and my boys know Eid is near whenever I make them.
 I'm always reminded of my beautiful Palestinian friend Aala, who spoiled me with her cooking when we used to be neighbors.
 May God cherish our friendship and bless us to be neighbors again soon!
 Ameen. <3

-This Ma’moul Date Cookie recipe makes A LOT of cookies...roughly 50 mini size or 25 large, depending on the shape and size you choose to make.
+This Ma’moul Date Cookie recipe makes A LOT of cookies...roughly 48 to 50 mini size or 24 to 26 large, depending on the shape and size you choose to make.
 But I always assemble and freeze them and bake as needed.
 I love them fresh out of the oven Eid morning, when you can smell the cookies baking along side a large pot of Sheer Khurma (Vermicelli Pudding).
 Be sure to check out the cute Sheer Khurma favors and tag printables with recipe I make also for Eid.

 So lets get started on the Ma'moul recipe:

 Preheat oven to 350'F.

 Cream the butter, sugar, salt, and baking powder in a mixer or by hand.

 Scrape down the sides.

 Now add the flour and mix until you get a sand like crumbly mixture.